by Angela Van Alten, Nutritionist and Beekeeper's Daughter

 Propolis has documented anti-bacterial, anti-viral and anti-inflammatory benefits.
 In a very exciting study, scientists recently exposed 23 different samples of propolis to E.Coli, the bacteria that can cause serious food poisoning in humans and occasionally responsible for product recalls you hear about in the news.

-In this study, antibacterial activity was observed in seven out of the 23 samples of propolis.
+In this study, antibacterial activity was observed in only seven out of the 23 samples of propolis against E. Coli..

-The scientists went on to conclude that this study clearly indicates possible therapeutic applications for propolis in the development of formulations for the treatment of infections caused by E. coli.
+There's more to propolis than this study indicates.
+Even the scientists conducting this study went on to conclude that possible therapeutic applications potentially exist for propolis in the development of formulations for the treatment of infections caused by E. coli..

-Clearly more studies are needed but this is very exciting research and further proof that propolis has countless health benefits.
+Clearly more studies are needed on propolis and its potential against E. Coli. but this is very exciting research and further evidence that propolis has countless health benefits.

 Brazilian Journal of Veterinary and Animal Sciences, vol.63, no.5, Oct.
 2011